sonictk/lightweight-emacs/README.md

 ## Who?

-Siew Yi Liang a.k.a. sonictk
+Siew Yi Liang a.k.a. sonictk.
+Tons of plugins are used in this configration;
+their licenses and original source code have been preserved (except for some changes I made to ``back-button.el``, because it stomps default Emacs keybindings) Please kowtow to them as appropriate if you end up using this configuration for their kindness and benevolence.

 ## Whaaaaaa~?

-I make no promises that this won't break your installation or your heart.
-If it does... ¯\_༼ ಥ ‿ ಥ ༽_/¯
+Changes are being made constantly to this configuration, and I make no promises that this won't break your installation or your heart.
+If it does...

+¯\_༼ ಥ ‿ ಥ ༽_/¯